Virginia Military District - Ohio

 Source: Ohio Division of Geological Survey, Conversion of the Ohio oil- and gas-well township-location maps to a geographic information system: History and methodology

-The land transfer process started with a veteran, or a person claiming the veteran's rights, obtaining a warrant in Virginia that certified their claim.
-That warrant was delivered to the principal surveyor of the Virginia Military District in Ohio, who sent it to a deputy surveyor.
 The deputy surveyor did the actual work, going out onto the ground and using the land measurement tools and techniques of the time to define the boundaries of a parcel matching the acreage in the warrant.
-Typically deputy surveyors were compensated with a 20-50% percentage of the land they surveyed, since cash was scarce.
-That incentivized them to define in the survey parcels of what could become high-quality farmland.
+Typically deputy surveyors were paid by being given with 20-50% percent of the land they surveyed, since cash was scarce.
+That form of payment incentivized surveyors to define tracts in what was expected to be high-quality farmland, and to bypass low-value hillsides and swamps.

 At times, fraudulent surveys were authorized.
 George Washington was entitled to 23,333 acres for his service in the French and Indian War and in the Revolutionary War, but he never claimed them.
 He did purchase two warrants issued to others for a total of 3,100 acres and had them surveyed in 1787.
 The US Congress nullified the surveys in 1788, but Washington assumed he still owned the rights to that acreage.
-However, "claim jumpers" filed new surveys in 1806 and acquired rights to the land, cheating Washington's heirs in the process.7
+However, "claim jumpers" filed new surveys in 1806 and acquired rights to his land, cheating Washington's heirs in the process.7

 The Land Ordinance of 1785 reserved the 640 acres within Section 16 of each township so states could use the revenue from land sales there to fund educational institutions.
 There was no "Section 16" in the Virginia Military District, so acreage was identified outside the district to fund schools within it.8